 - a.
-An Approved Vendor must retain each customer's subscription contract for six months longer than the duration of the subscription.
+An Approved Vendor must retain each customer's sales or lease contract or PPA for fifteen years and six months after the energization of the system, or for six months longer than the duration of the lease or PPA, whichever is longer.
 Upon request by the IPA or Program Administrator, the Approved Vendor shall provide these records within twenty-one calendar days. - b.
 Upon the customer's request, the Approved Vendor shall provide the customer with a copy of the fully executed contract via e-mail, U.S. mail or facsimile within twenty-one calendar days.
 The Approved Vendor shall not charge a fee for the copies if a customer requests fewer than three copies in a 12-month period. - c.
 With respect to information submitted by Approved Vendors into the Adjustable Block Program, the IPA and Program Administrator will provide confidential treatment to any commercially sensitive information submitted by Approved Vendors in connection with participation in the Adjustable Block Program.
 This includes the assertion of FOIA exemptions for commercially sensitive information or for personally identifying information when applicable in response to a FOIA request, and to otherwise protect the confidentiality of commercially sensitive information in response to any discovery request or other request made in connection with formal investigation or litigation.

 Approved Vendors should expressly designate any commercially sensitive information as "confidential or proprietary" to maximize the likelihood that such information would be protected from disclosure by a reviewing body (such as a reviewing court or the state's Public Access Counselor) in response to an appeal of the Agency's determination that such information should not be disclosed in response to a FOIA request.